lisasunhwang/ChipDesign/index.md

-# Abstract
-In modern Very Large-Scale Integration (VLSI) chipdesign, congestion poses a significant challenge to the development process of semiconductor chip development.
-Currently, congestion is unknown until after placement and routing steps in the design process.
-This is inefficient and costly, as any weaknesses in the placement and routing process resulting in high congestion must be reiterated to improve the quality of the design.
-Predicting congestion early can expedite optimization efforts and enhance overall design efficiency.
-In this work, we explore the feasibility of leveraging deep learning techniques to predict local congestion prior to the routing stage.
-Using a digital integrated circuit (DigIC), we employ a Graph Attention Network (GAT) to predict the post-placement, pre-routing congestion levels in a netlist, in an attempt to preemptively address potential issues.
-Our analysis includes exploratory data analysis to understand key factors influencing congestion, pre-processing steps to prepare the data for implementation, and model training and testing using both GATs and a baseline extreme gradient boosting (XGBoost) model.
-Our results indicate that our GAT model, particularly when incorporating engineered features, outperforms the XGBoost model in learning patterns in graph data.
-While the XGBoost model exhibits better accuracy in assigning demand values to chip regions, the GAT model provides insights into the underlying patterns of congestion.
-Our findings highlight the potential of deep learning approaches for early congestion prediction in VLSI chip design.

 # Introduction
-In a world powered by technology, chip manufacturers are constantly pushing the boundaries, trying to optimize resources to create the most efficient and least costly chips possible.
-In Very Large-Scale Integration (VLSI) chip design, an issue that continuously arises is routing congestion, where the demand of wires exceeds the amount that an area can handle.
-This can result in routing detours, under-utilization of regions in the chip, higher chip area, longer wires, and overall an inefficient use of resources.
-Currently, congestion is only able to be accurately calculated after the routing process, resulting in a re-iteration through the design flow if the congestion is problematic to the functionality of the chip (Figure 1).
-Becoming aware of congestion early in the design process allows designers to alter logic, logic structures, and overall allows more iterations of designs to be tested in a shorter period of time.

-**Question 2** <br>
-* A potential investigation I would like to pursue for my Quarter 2 Project would be optimization of timing in placement/routing of gates.

-**Question 3** <br>
-* A potential change to my current Quarter 1 Project would be to reproduce the experiment we are looking at on a smaller scale rather than a larger scale.
-How is the functionality improved/worsened by decreasing the scale?

-**Question 4** <br>
-* I would be interested in learning more about message passing techniques to implement in congestion optimization.
+Congestion in Very Large-Scale Integration (VLSI) chip design presents a significant challenge, often discovered only after the placement and routing stages.
+Our project aims to predict congestion early using deep learning techniques, specifically a Graph Attention Network (GAT), to enhance chip design efficiency.

+# Problem Statement
+We seek to predict local congestion within semiconductor chips prior to routing, aiming to minimize the need for costly reiterations in the design process.
+Our focus is on identifying key factors influencing congestion to facilitate optimal chip placement and routing.

+# Methods
+Our approach involves exploratory data analysis (EDA) to understand the dataset, pre-processing data for model implementation, and training/testing our GAT model alongside a baseline XGBoost model.
+We engineer features such as coordinates, width, and pin count to enhance congestion prediction.

+# Results
+Experiments show that our GAT model, particularly with engineered features, outperforms the XGBoost model in learning congestion patterns.
+While XGBoost excels in assigning demand values accurately, the GAT model provides insights into congestion patterns, paving the way for more efficient chip design.

+# Conclusion
+Our study explores the use of deep learning techniques for early congestion prediction in VLSI chip design.
+By leveraging GAT models with engineered features, we aim to improve chip design efficiency and contribute valuable insights to the field.

+## Index Terms
+* Very Large-Scale Integration
+* Routing Congestion
+* Deep Learning
+* Graph Attention Network
+* Post-Placement
+* Pre-Routing